kiwicom/mobile/docs/android/README.md

 yarn start
 ```

+**Important**: The packager will only be used if there is no bundle in `.build/android`, if there is, you can safetly delete the whole android directory.

 Finally, you can make changes in both the library and the JS code and test it in the example `/app`.

 ## Usage in a real app